KATHIR1611/Design-simulate-an-environment-for-Welding-using-Robo-DK/README.md

-### Procedure
+## Procedure:

 Import the 3d model in to the project  :
 1. Go to the RoboDK tab in SolidWorks and select Auto Setup.
 2. Select the welding paths.
 Make sure to also select the faces as they help orient the robot tool.
 3. Now that you have imported the path from SolidWorks, you can go to RoboDK.